natanmaia95/natanmaia95.github.io/_posts/2024-08-16-glc-dondozo.md

 _Gladion_ is absolutely required for the later 30 energy build, but still nice here, as you want to send your energies back to deck with Basculegion and missing that opportunity because it is prized is terrible.
 Peony could suffice but the random aspect is a put-off for some.
 You also absolutely need _Hisuian Heavy Ball_ if you prize any of the pivotal mons and Gladion can serve as redundancy for that.

+_Red Card_ is actually not needed, but I just love the reactions I get from opponents when I tutor it with Irida or Green as it's not a common card at all.
+Better yet, I've pulled it turn 1 a few times, accidentally offsetting all the extra cards I gave them to mulligans.

 _Acerola_ was a late inclusion for the tournament, as I removed Candice because I hadn't used it in all my recent tests, getting all my pokémon in the field by items and stadiums before she could be useful.
 My thought process was, if I cape any of the two, I can recover their health easily.
 But with Wailord and
 Haxorus running free in my local meta it is more likely the opponent will OHKO you with an absurd number before you can use Acerola.